-National Suicide Prevention Month, Week, and Day are honored each year in September.
+National Suicide Prevention Month is honored each year in September.
 These important awareness events have been recognized for more than a decade, as mental health activists and practitioners across the country work to reduce the prevalence of suicide and provide support to those who struggle.

-With events, screenings, activities, and more, Suicide Prevention Week and Month are catalysts for us to learn more, seek help, offer support, and open our hearts and minds to vulnerable conversations.
+With events, screenings, activities, and more, Suicide Prevention Month is a catalyst for us to learn more, seek help, offer support, and open our hearts and minds to vulnerable conversations.

 We’ve collected ideas for action steps on how each of us can use this annual event as an opportunity to educate ourselves, support the people in our lives, and take action to reduce suicide rates on a massive scale.